-The Burden of Proof for a Tennessee Order of Protection
+The Burden of Proof for an Order of Protection in Tennessee

 Tennessee law case summary on order of protection law in Tennessee divorce and family law from the Tennessee Court of Appeals.
 Note: this is the second article on this case in this Blog.